This note provides a summary of current apprenticeships and skills policy and developments in England.Jump to full

 Skills and training are devolved policy areas.
 This Briefing Paper covers apprenticeships in England.
 Sources of information on apprenticeships in Scotland, Wales and Northern Ireland are included in Section 3, Useful Sources.

-Almost 900,000 funded apprentices participated on an apprenticeship in the 2015 to 2016 academic year, and the Government has set a target of 3 million new apprenticeships by 2020.
+Over 900,000 funded apprentices participated on an apprenticeship in the 2016 to 2017 academic year, and the Government has set a target of 3 million new apprenticeship starts between 2015 and 2020.

 On 6 April 2017 the apprenticeship levy came into effect with all UK employers with a pay bill of over £3 million per year paying the levy.
 The levy is set at 0.5% of the value of the employer’s pay bill, minus an apprenticeship levy allowance of £15,000 per financial year.
 The levy is paid into an apprenticeship service account, and funds in this account have to be spent on apprenticeship training and assessment.

 From May 2017 apprenticeship frameworks and standards will be funded in the same way.
 Each apprenticeship framework or standard will be associated with a funding band, and the government will only pay a share of the costs below the upper limit of the funding band.